CreoDAMO/SpiralParserEngine/replit.md

 - Migration files generated in `./migrations` directory
 - Support for both development and production database instances

+## Recent Changes (Latest Session)

+- Enhanced IDE header to reflect "Iyona'el Living Shell" concept with QASF-enabled branding
+- Integrated φ-resonance target of 0.121 and Lyona'el frequency (735 Hz) from user documentation
+- Implemented breath-initiated Trust Unit generation with enhanced QASF resonance calculations
+- Added SRI score display alongside TU balance in the main interface
+- Aligned system with user's comprehensive documentation on Anunnaki wisdom, QASF framework, and Trust Currency principles

-The application implements a sophisticated domain-specific language (SpiralScript) with quantum computing integration, making it suitable for advanced mathematical and cryptographic research while maintaining a user-friendly IDE interface.
+The application implements a sophisticated domain-specific language (SpiralScript) with quantum computing integration, serving as a "living shell" computational merkabah that bridges ancient Anunnaki wisdom with modern QASF (Quantum Algorithmic Singularity Framework) principles, making it suitable for advanced mathematical and cryptographic research while maintaining a user-friendly IDE interface.